Khazul/roon-extension-deep-harmony-release/README.md

 ## Setup

-Once the extension is running, you should see it in the Extensions, section of Roon's settings with an Enable button.
+Once the extension is running, you should see it in the Extensions section of Roon's settings with an Enable button.
 Click on this button to enable the extension.
+Note, you can also click on the extension name _Deep Harmony_ web link to get to this documentation.

 ### Introduction